Sambosis/compuse/computer_use_demo/prompts/prompt.md

 While we're cycling wins, making success essential to our core.
 We clean up where you mess up, that's the Auto-Chlor way, While you fade into the background, we're defining the new day.
-(EcoLab!)
 Your empire's corroding, bound to end!
-(Auto-Chlor!)
 The future that you can't comprehend!
 Your service cycles lag like a dated HACCP plan,
 While we set new standards, revolutionizing how we scan.
 Three days of downtime for a five-minute fix?